-Hi, I am Kelsey, The Naptime Chef.
 I am a Mom and a foodie.
 And I don’t think these two things should ever be mutually exclusive.
-On this site I share everything from family-friendly recipes, to food travel articles, to my favorite lifestyle tips.
+On this site I share everything from family-friendly recipes, to travel articles, to my favorite lifestyle tips.

 How The Naptime Chef Started

 Before my daughter was born my husband and I enjoyed our time cooking and eating.
-We had a blast trying out new recipes – some for the best, some for the worst – every week.
 My life as a foodie was in top form and time was on my side.
 There was nothing I couldn’t or wouldn’t make, and nobody to tell me how to prioritize my time in the kitchen.
 Then my daughter was born.
 People had warned me that a baby would put a crimp in my cooking style but I didn’t really believe them.
 My vision of maternity leave was me in the kitchen with a sleeping baby in the swing, whipping up dinner as usual.
 Boy, was I wrong about that.

 At first I tried cooking while my daughter sat, wide-awake, in her swing.
 But she wouldn’t have it.
-Come five o’clock she got a serious case of the grumps and was only content in my arms.
-By the time she was bathed and in bed – usually somewhere around eight – I was too exhausted to resume cooking and scrapped everything for take-out.
+By the time she was bathed and in bed – usually somewhere around eight – I was too exhausted.